 What is FlashFunders?

-FlashFunders, the equity crowdfunding platform, connects global investors with companies raising capital, enabling everyone to own a piece of a company they believe in for as little as $50.
-FlashFunders empowers companies to convert their customers into shareholders and leverage investments from the crowd, international and accredited investors in a single fundraising round.
-With its streamlined deal execution and compliance, FlashFunders and it's affiliates support companies from regulatory form prep through post-fundraising with FlashFunders Shareholder Services, and aims to help entrepreneurs activate a passionate community of shareholders to advocate for their businesses.
+FlashFunders, an equity crowdfunding platform, connects global investors with companies raising capital, enabling everyone to own a piece of a company they believe in for as little as $50.
+FlashFunders' objective is to empower companies to convert their customers into shareholders and leverage investments from the crowd, international and accredited investors in a single fundraising round.
+With its deal execution and compliance procedures, FlashFunders and its affiliates support companies from regulatory form prep through post-fundraising with FlashFunders Shareholder Services, and aims to help entrepreneurs activate a passionate community of shareholders to advocate for their businesses through a streamlined process.

-FlashFunders is comprised of entities specifically created to assist you in making your offering both successful and compliant.
+FlashFunders is comprised of entities specifically created with the purpose of assisting you to make your offering both successful and compliant.
 FinTech Clearing, LLC, member FINRA/SIPC, is a registered broker dealer that facilitates Reg D & Reg A+ offerings and offering deposit accounts.
 FlashFunders Funding Portal, member FINRA, is a registered funding portal that facilitates Reg CF offerings.
 FlashFunders Shareholder Services, LLC is an SEC registered Transfer Agent that allows investor holdings to be recorded and transferred electronically.
 FlashFunders, Inc. is a technology company focused making the online interaction between companies and investors intuitive and efficient.
-This unique combination of expertise, regulatory registrations and technological know-how empowers FlashFunders to offer tools that connect companies and investors in entirely new ways.
+FlashFunders believes its unique combination of expertise, regulatory registrations and technological know-how empowers it to offer tools that connect companies and investors in entirely new ways.

 *FlashFunders, Inc. does not actually participate in securities offerings or activities.